swarmpit/swarmpit/doc/USER_CONFIG.md

 - Available roles are: admin, user, viewer
 - If no role is specified, "viewer" is used as default
 - The configuration file is optional - if not mounted, Swarmpit will work as before
-- Password priority: password_hash > password > password_env > password_secret
+- Password priority: password_secret > password_env > password
-- For production environments, using password_hash or password_secret is recommended
+- For production environments, using password_secret is recommended